 Jack racked up 87 tackles with eight tackles for a loss, seven passes broken up, one interception and one forced fumble in 2014.
 His natural pass-coverage skills are extremely impressive.
 NFL evaluators are going to love what Jack can do in the passing game.

-Jack was only a freshman starter in 2013, but became a superstar who was named the Pac-12's Offensive AND Defensive Freshman of the Year.
-On the defensive side of the ball, Jack recorded 75 tackles with 11 passes broken up and two interceptions.
+While only a freshman starter in 2013, Jack became a superstar who was named the Pac-12's Offensive AND Defensive Freshman of the Year.
+On the defensive side of the ball, he recorded 75 tackles with 11 passes broken up and two interceptions.
 His pass-coverage skills for a freshman were outstanding.
-He ran for 267 yards on 38 carries (7.0 average) with seven touchdowns, too.
-Don't be surprised if Jack (6-1, 230) improves annually with his huge upside.
+Jack ran for 267 yards on 38 carries (7.0 average) with seven touchdowns, too.
+Don't be surprised if the 6-foot-1, 230-pounder improves annually with his huge upside.

 Rd.
 1, Pk.
 9